 Are chemicals safe?

-As the regulator, the APVMA’s role is to ensure that all agricultural and veterinary (agvet) chemicals registered for use in Australia, are effective and can be used safely.
+As the regulator, the Australian Pesticides and Veterinary Medicines Authority's (APVMA) role is to ensure that all agricultural and veterinary (agvet) chemicals registered for use in Australia, are effective and can be used safely.

 The full range of risks are considered during the registration process.
 This includes determining how human exposure can be minimised through instructions for use and safety directions on the label.

-The simple rule for people using agvet chemicals is ‘always follow the label safety and use instructions’.
-If the product says to wear specific protective clothing, such as eye protection, or not for use in food producing animals, then that that is what people must do when using that chemical.
+The simple rule for people using agvet chemicals is always to follow the label safety and use instructions.
+If the product says to wear specific protective clothing, such as eye protection, or not for use in food-producing animals, then that is what people must do when using that chemical.